yusufsoyturk/philosophers/README.md

-# philosophers
-Dining Philosophers problem implemented in C using threads and mutexes – a classic concurrency exercise from 42 School.
 🧠 Dining Philosophers – 42 Project
 This project is a solution to the classic Dining Philosophers Problem, a concurrency challenge designed to explore thread synchronization and resource management.
 Developed as part of the curriculum at 42 School, it simulates a scenario where philosophers alternately think, eat, and sleep – without causing deadlock or starvation.